HackoDev/maya-platform-frontend/docs/THEME_TOGGLE.md

 ## License

-This theme system is part of the Maya Platform frontend application and follows the project's license terms.
+This theme system is part of the MayaWork frontend application and follows the project's license terms.